Lean Sigma Black Belt Special Purpose Award

 - Lean Sigma Supply Chain

-CIT: 30 ECTS credits at Level 8 on the National Framework of Qualifications.
+30 ECTS Credits at Level 8 on the National Framework of Qualifications awarded by Munster Technological University.

 Candidates who complete the Lean Sigma Black Belt Programme are encouraged to sit the American Society for Quality (ASQ) Lean Sigma Black Belt exam (Examination fees payable directly to the ASQ).